keploy/docs/CONTRIBUTING.md

 3. On Github, click on the `Create a new Pull Request` button.

-4. Use a succinct title and descriptive comments to descibe your Pull Request.
+4. Use a succinct title and descriptive comments to describe your Pull Request.
 Also Ensure maintainers can understand your proposed changes from the description

 ## How to Suggest UI/UX Improvements?